Skip to content

 Boise's Building Division runs an online permitting and licensing system where homeowners and contractors can apply for the relevant trade permits (plumbing, electrical, mechanical) or a building permit, schedule inspections, and pay fees.
 The city specifically recommends requesting a consultation with plumbing and mechanical inspectors before starting work — a step that can save real time if your plan needs an adjustment before it's approved.

 Whoever performs the work matters, too.
 Homeowners may do the work themselves on their own primary residence without contractor licensing.
-If you're not doing it yourself, the person performing the work must be a State of Idaho registered and licensed contractor in that trade.
+If you're not doing it yourself, the person performing the work must be a State of Idaho registered and licensed contractor in that trade — we explain how Idaho registers and licenses contractors, and how to verify one, separately.

 Ada County note